 Refer to Grant Making Policy & Procedures under the Grants tab for details and instructions.

-To facilitate the preparation of complete grant applications, applicants are encouraged to utilize Foundation staff assistance.
+To facilitate the preparation of complete grant applications, applicants must request a grant application review prior to submission.
 This service is provided to assist you and does not reduce or replace the applicant’s responsibility for the content of the package.
-Applicants must call the office prior to submission to request a review.
-Contact Anna Curts at the Foundation office at (812) 738-6668 or email@example.com if you have any questions or desire assistance.
+Contact Anna Curts at the Foundation office at (812) 738-6668 or firstname.lastname@example.org if you have any questions or have your application ready for review.